-e-knex is the centre for student services and is responsible for matters relating to student welfare and any concerns you may have regarding your life at college including attendance, academic progress or other needs.
+e-knex is the centre for student services and is responsible for matters relating to student welfare and any concerns you may have regarding your life at college including attendance, class Inforamtion, academic progress, enrolments and leavers.

 Student Services comprises of: